mishraprafful/gitops-modal/README.md

 **Note:** The `make install` command automatically updates the image name in `manifests/deployment.yaml` to match the image you built.
 This ensures the deployment uses your built image.

+**For development:** See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed development setup, building, testing, and contribution guidelines.

 ### Deploy Your First Modal App

 1. **Create a simple function deployment:**